cjdunn/RoboFontExtensions/README.md

 *** Delorean has grown up and moved to its own repo ***
 ==================

-Mechanic 2 will now point to the new repo.

 Please update your links/forks accordingly: https://github.com/cjdunn/delorean

+[Mechanic](https://github.com/robofont-mechanic/mechanic-2) will now point to the new repo.

 😎